OpenNebula/website/content/software/installation_process/build_from_source_code/sunstone_dev.md

 ### A module fails to load

 In the case that a module fails to load, either due to a failed network request or due to a error in the code itself, the fallback editor will be employed.
 The client checks all modules when loading to make sure that they are properly initialized, in order to try and prevent and narrow down any fatal problems as early on as possible.
-The fallback editor allows the user to try and repair any misconfigured remotes, directly in the browser.
+The fallback editor allows the user to try and repair any misconfigured remotes directly in the browser.

 The server passes the `remotes-config.json` file to the client through the [Window Interface](https://developer.mozilla.org/en-US/docs/Web/API/Window), accessible through `window.__REMOTES_MODULE_CONFIG__` from the browser console.
-This configuration gets potentially modified by the fallback editor and cached using the browsers [localStorage API](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
-This cache is implemented in order for the client to be able to use a temporary configuration that persists across reloads, in order to mitigate potential lockouts from the user interface.
+This configuration gets potentially modified by the fallback editor and cached using the browser's [localStorage API](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
+This cache is implemented in order for the client to be able to use a temporary configuration that persists across reloads in order to mitigate potential lockouts from the user interface.

 ![image_fallback_editor](/images/fireedge_fallback_editor.png)

-Inside the fallback editor, you will have access to a simple interface, consisting of a text area for editing the configured remotes (changes do not affect any file on-disk), and three different buttons.
+Inside the fallback editor, you will have access to a simple interface consisting of a text area for editing the configured remotes (changes do not affect any file on-disk) and three different buttons.

 Where:
 : * `Reset` : Resets the entire configuration to the minimal eight [base modules]({{% relref "#base-modules" %}}).
-  * `Clear fallback configuration` : Clears the fallback flag, discarding any modifications made to the `remotes-config.json` file loaded from the server & attempts to re-use it.
+  * `Clear fallback configuration` : Clears the fallback flag, discarding any modifications made to the `remotes-config.json` file loaded from the server and attempts to re-use it.
   * `Continue` : Attempts to continue loading the currently defined configuration.

 ## Tab Manifest